thecodingmachine/security.rightsservice-splash/README.md

 Integrating the "rightsservice" with Splash
 ===========================================

-This package is part of the Mouf PHP framework and contains the @RequiresRight annotation that integrates Splash with the RightsService.
+This package is part of the Mouf PHP framework and contains the @RequiresRight annotation that integrates the [Splash MVC framework](http://mouf-php.com/packages/mouf/mvc.splash/index.md) with the [RightsService](http://mouf-php.com/packages/mouf/security.rightsservice/README.md).

-If you are using the Splash MVC framework, there is a special package to help you integrate the "rightsservice" with Splash or Druplash.
-The package name is "security/rightsservice_splash".

-This package provides a number of useful filters:
+This package provides one useful filter:

 The <b>@RequiresRight</b> annotation
 ------------------------------------